What is Data Classification?

 GDPR Data Classification

-With the General Data Protection Regulation (GDPR) in effect, data classification is more imperative than ever for companies that store, transfer, or process data pertaining to EU citizens.
-It is crucial for these companies to classify data so that anything covered by the GDPR is easily identifiable and the appropriate security precautions can be taken.
+With the General Data Protection Regulation (GDPR) in effect, data classification is more imperative than ever for organizations that store, transfer, or process data pertaining to EU citizens.
+These organizations must classify data according to GDPR standards so that anything covered by the regulation is easily identifiable and the appropriate security precautions can be taken.

 Additionally, GDPR provides elevated protection for certain categories of personal data.
 For instance, GDPR explicitly prohibits the processing of data related to racial or ethnic origin, political opinions, and religious or philosophical beliefs.
 Classifying such data accordingly can significantly reduce the risk of compliance issues.